Mikael/ToyBattlesHQ/doc/setting_up.md

 Graded accounts don't have this limitation, this allows graded accounts to enter the server even with different clients, for example for testing purposes.

 Note that for ToyBattles Client (on the Release section on this Repository), the client version is 0.0.3.
 If you decide to use the original Microvolts Surge client (although discouraged) you will need to use version 1.1.1.

+### [General]
+**EmailSecret**: environment variable containing email encryption key (in hex form without 0x, 32 bytes)

+**2faSecret**: environment variable containing game 2FA encryption key (in hex form without 0x, 32 bytes)

+**SmtpServer**: SMTP server used to use the email alerting system, see Enhanced Security for more info.

+**EmailSender**: The email used to send security emails.

+**EmailUsername**: This can be the same as EmailSender or a specific username you may have.

+**EmailToken**: The specific App password to use the above email for security comunication.

+**SecurityNotificationReceiver**: Whoever will receive security related emails, ideally only administrators.

 # ⚠️ Notes & Warnings
 You can configure up to 9 Main Servers and 9 Cast Servers.